exorlive/webwrapper/Readme.md

 [TOC]

 # News
 As of May 2017, a new version (v 2.2) is released.
-Thsi includes some new configuration settings and new functionality, and updated documentation.
+This includes some new configuration settings and new functionality, and updated documentation.

 # ExorLive WebWrapper